PalisadoesFoundation/talawa-api/INSTALLATION.md

 ## Install node.js

 Best way to install and manage `node.js` is making use of node version managers.
 Two most popular node version managers right now are [fnm](https://github.com/Schniz/fnm) and [nvm](https://github.com/nvm-sh/nvm).
 We'd recommend `fnm` because it's written in `rust` and is much faster than `nvm`.
 Install whichever one you want and follow their guide to set up `node.js` on your system.
+It is advised to use Node.js version `v18` or later.

+> Note: If you encounter a warning about the deprecated punycode module and are using Node.js version 20 or above, please be aware that this warning is expected and can be safely ignored.
+This will be fixed automatically in a future release of graphql-tools.

 ## Install git